thundercore/developers-portal/docs-en/financial-service-landscape.md

      * Check out the [FAQ](https://ttget.appcenter.games/) if you have other questions about TTGet
   2. [IndaCoin](https://indacoin.io/buy-thundertoken-with-card) - To get TT with a credit card or debit card instantly (not available for locations such as the US, China, Japan, etc.)

-* If you don’t have any TT or TT-StableCoin,
+* If you don’t have any TT or TT20 tokens,
 You can buy them via a crypto exchange (eg. Huobi, Upbit) or you can get them via OTC.

 * If you would like to learn more about WBTC, feel free to check out more information [here](https://wbtc.network/).

+## Learn about BEP-20 assets on ThunderCore

+ThunderCore supports BEP-20 assets on to the ThunderCore blockchain.
+Currently ThunderCore S